Updated November 19. 2025; December 6, 2025, Feb.3/26

 Step 3

-If my true response, I physically feel where I’m starting – my mouth is full; where I have to make the food/liquid go – to the back of my throat; and the space between my food and my wind-pipe.
+If my true response, I physically feel where I’m starting – my mouth is full of chewed food; then where I have to make the food/liquid go – to the back of my throat; and the space between my food at the front and my wind-pipe at the back before I guide the food backwards.

 Example 4.
 Misplacing or forgetting where I put things.

-As the saying goes, “You’d forget your head if it wasn’t attached.”
-This is not a contact clumsiness.
-It’s missing-the-target clumsiness (the target where I want to place an object).
+As the saying goes, “I’d forget my head if it wasn’t attached.”
+This is not contact clumsiness.
+It’s missing-the-target clumsiness (the target where I want to place an object, like my knife or my phone) because I’m not looking at it.

 Step 1